Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Background

 \paragraph{Continuous-Time Model} Consider an \(M\) sensor array with continuous-time measurements.
 The measurement, or sample, \(y_i\left(t\right)\) received by the \(i\)th sensor at time \(t \geq 0\) is { }

-In the DoA \textit{estimation} problem the source signals \( {\{ x_{j}\left(t\right) \}}_{j \in [k]} \), and noise and interference \( {\{ \eta_1\left(t\right) \}}_{j \in [M]}\) are all assumed to be unknown, and in the signal \textit{detection} problem, the number of sources, or model order, \(k\), is also unknown.
+In the DoA \textit{estimation} problem the source signals \( {\{ x_{j}\left(t\right) \}}_{j \in [k]} \), and noise and interference \( {\{ \eta_j\left(t\right) \}}_{j \in [M]}\) are all assumed to be unknown, and in the signal \textit{detection} problem, the number of sources, or model order, \(k\), is also unknown.
 Note that the fact that we assume real-value signals means that we impose conjugate symmetry constraints~\citep[\S 2.8]{oppenheim_discretetime_2010} on the model.
-This is without loss of generality, as our derivations can be generalized to complex signals.
+This is without loss of generality, as our derivations can be generalized to complex signals by replacing all operations with their complex-valued counterparts and the Gaussians with circularly symmetric Gaussians.